samdark/yii2-cookbook/book/reusing-views-via-partials.md

 ## Adding variables

 Let's customize message displayed in jumbotron.
-By default it will be the same message but user should be able to pass custom message via `message` parameter.
+By default, it will be the same message but user should be able to pass custom message via `message` parameter.

 First of all, customize `views/site/_jumbotron.php`: